Toys and Tootsie Pops! February 20, 2009

 add a comment

-by Naomi L. Koffman
+tootsie10by Naomi L. Koffman

 On Sunday February 15, 2009, I attended the American International Toy Fair.
 The fair was in Manhattan at the Javits Center.
 The show was packed with all sorts of new playthings for little kids and big kids alike.
 I was especially drawn to the section for Designer Art Toys.
 There I found a product that really caught my eye.